byzer-org/byzer-doc/byzer-lang/zh-cn/datasource/restapi.md

 as github_org;

--- decode API response from base64 string to a json string select string(content) as content from github_org as response_content;
+-- decode API response from binary to a json string select string(content) as content from github_org as response_content;

 -- expand the json string